chaaitra001/GDG-FinForge-ScoreSight/GDG-FinForge-ScoreSight/README.md

 Our team identified a strong correlation between corporate decision-making and stock price performance, which is significantly influenced by Environmental, Social, and Governance (ESG) scores.
 In light of this insight, we developed a project that utilizes data compression algorithms to streamline this information, thereby assisting companies in making informed decisions.

-## Our Team!
+## 👥 Our Team!

-Avanthi -
+Avanthi - Frontend and Backend Architect, integrated AI into the platform, Demo Video

-Hari -
+Hari - NLP Engineer and Graph Developer

-Tharun -
+Tharun - Presentation script and UI development

-Chaaitra -
+Chaaitra - Presentation script and UI development